diegoldnascimento/nvim/README.md

 - [cmp-nvim-lua](https://github.com/hrsh7th/cmp-nvim-lua) - nvim-cmp source for neovim Lua API.
 - [cmp-cmdline](https://github.com/hrsh7th/cmp-cmdline) - nvim-cmp source for vim's cmdline.
 - [cmp-nvim-lsp-signature-help](https://github.com/hrsh7th/cmp-nvim-lsp-signature-help) - nvim-cmp source for displaying function signatures with the current parameter emphasized:
-- [copilot-cmp](https://github.com/zbirenbaum/copilot-cmp) - Copilot suggestions will automatically be loaded into your cmp menu as snippets and display their full contents when a copilot suggestion is hovered.

 ### Code Tests